aspose-words/Aspose.Words-API-References/italian/net/aspose.words/convertutil/millimetertopoint/_index.md

 // Un centimetro equivale a circa 28,3 punti.
 Assert.AreEqual(28.34d, ConvertUtil.MillimeterToPoint(10), 0.01d);

-// Aggiungi contenuto per dimostrare i nuovi margini. builder.Writeln($"This Text is {pageSetup.LeftMargin} points from the left, " +
+// Aggiungere contenuto per dimostrare i nuovi margini. builder.Writeln($"This Text is {pageSetup.LeftMargin} points from the left, " +
                 $"{pageSetup.RightMargin} points from the right, " +
                 $"{pageSetup.TopMargin} points from the top, " +